 A doctor will save a lot of money by assigning accounts to the Collection letters first, and then transferring “only those accounts” for Contingency based services which did not pay during the Letters service.

 How soon can I forward a patient’s account for collections?

-You can send a patient for collections at any time provided it is in accordance with your office financial policy.
+You can send a patient for collections at any time provided it is in accordance with your office financial policy, typically after 30-60 days.
 It is advisable to send the patient for collection after the determination of final insurance coverage.
 This will avoid any confusion since the patient’s insurance coverage can be different from what was initially estimated.

-We will cover all the steps which a medical practice or a hospital should take to minimize the loss incurred due to these delinquent patients .
+Large hospitals and individual medical practices suffer from same problem, slow or non-payment from patients.
+We will cover most important steps which healthcare facilities of all sizes should take to minimize the loss incurred due to these delinquent patients .

 # 1.The number one success rule in medical debt collections is “Early Intervention”.